The original London Underground and Tube Tour: Travel across 150 years in just two hours aboard our awesome London Underground and Tube Tour!

 How long will The London Underground and Tube Tour take?

-The tour is around two hours long – it starts at historic Paddington Station and finishes at futuristic Westminster station.
+The tour is around two hours long – it starts at historic Baker Street Station and finishes at futuristic Westminster station.
 The route may change if stations are closed due to improvement work.

 When does the tour run?